udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing New Management Group, then the group ID and name being filled in.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image5.png "Create Management Group blade")

-3. Select on the newly-created management group, then select **Add existing**.
-Select 'Subscription' as the existing resource type, and choose your subscription from the drop-down list, then select **Save**.
+3. Select on the newly-created management group, then select **details**.
+Select 'Add Subscription' as the existing resource type, and choose your subscription from the drop-down list, then select **Save**.

     ![Azure portal screenshot, showing adding an existing subscription to a management group](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image6.png "Add subscription to managment group screenshot")